-Before we jump into workplace diversity, it is important to note the changing demographics of the country as a whole.
-The 2020 census reported that non-Hispanic whites make up 57.8% of the US population, down from 63.7% in 2010.
-The shift is more pronounced for young people.
-For individuals under the age of 18, there is no majority racial or ethnic group.
+The US Census Bureau estimates that in mid-2022, non-Hispanic whites made up 59.3% of the US population (that percentage dropped below 60% for the first time in 2020).
+That is down nearly 5 points from 2010.
+The shift is more pronounced for young people: For individuals under the age of 18, there is no majority racial or ethnic group.

 The workforce is also becoming more racially diverse but at a slower pace than the overall population.
-In 2019, individuals that identified as white (including Hispanics) made up 77% of the labor force, which compares to 81% in 2010.
-Blacks and Asians made up 13% and 6%, respectively, of the workforce in 2019.
+In 2020, individuals identified as white (including Hispanics) made up 77% of the labor force, compared to 81% in 2010.
+Blacks and Asians made up 13% and 6%, respectively, of the workforce that year.

-According to Federal Reserve analysis, about 56% of adult women are employed or actively seeking work.
+Just over 55% of adult women are employed or actively seeking work, according to a Bureau of Labor Statistics (BLS) analysis.
 This number hasn’t risen significantly since about 1990.
 Men’s labor force participation rate is about 10 points higher.

 Key DEI Issues

 Even a sector like nonprofit, which often serves underrepresented individuals, still has diversity issues.
-This is especially noticed at the advisory level where whites make up the vast majority of executive positions and board memberships.
+This is especially noticed at the advisory level, where whites comprise most executive positions and board memberships.

-6. Only 29% of respondents at small organizations think their workforce reflects the demographics of their environment
+11. Fewer than half of HR professionals think their workforce reflects the demographics of their environment

 For tips on where to find a diverse talent pool for your open positions, read our guide on diversity job boards.

 One reason many organizations do not have diverse teams, especially in leadership, is because their diversity in the workplace programs are new—or even nonexistent.
-A 2021 HR Research Institute survey found that only 41% of HR professionals feel their organizations’ DEI initiatives are at advanced or expert stages.
-About 20% felt those initiatives were just beginning in their organizations, and 10% said “little or nothing has been done to increase DEI.”
+The HR Research Institute survey mentioned earlier found that only 22% of HR professionals feel their organizations’ DEI initiatives are at advanced or expert stages.
+About one-third felt those initiatives were just beginning in their organizations, and 13% said “little or nothing has been done to increase DEI.”

 Many companies are reluctant to hold employees accountable for their diversity efforts.
-Instead of it being assigned to managers or recruiters, it is typically assigned to the compliance department, where more emphasis is placed on having a policy versus implementing the policy.
-Only 12% of managers and 11% of recruiters are responsible for sourcing or recruiting candidates from diverse populations according to the Josh Bersin Academy.
-As a result, these initiatives may not be shown the same priority as goals that will be on an employee’s performance review.
+Instead of managers or recruiters, accountability is typically assigned to the compliance department, where more emphasis is placed on having a policy versus implementing the policy.
+Only 12% of managers and 11% of recruiters are responsible for sourcing or recruiting candidates from diverse populations, according to the Josh Bersin Academy.
+As a result, these initiatives may not be shown the same priority as goals on an employee’s performance review.

 Consider making DEI initiatives part of your performance management process for managers or your hiring/recruiting team.